Skip to main content

 • Contracts can be for a definite or indefinite period, or for the fulfillment of specific work, each with its own set of rules.

-• An indefinite contract can only be terminated with written notice by either party and requires justifications for termination.
+• An indefinite contract can only be terminated with written notice and must comply with the legal grounds and procedures applicable in Egypt.

 Termination Notice